sujinshakyaut/sujinshakyaut/README.md

 <h3 align="left">👩‍💻  About Me</h3>

 ###
-electronics engineer
+trying to build working electronics
 --------------------

-learning to build working circuits and boards. currently experienced in automotive and pcb design using KiCAD + Altium.
+always hoping for working circuits and boards. experienced in automotive and pcb design using KiCAD + Altium.

 * 🌍  I'm based in DFW, TX
 * ✉️  You can contact me at [shakyasujin277@gmail.com](mailto:shakyasujin277@gmail.com)